United Arab Emirates

 Telephone: (0) 4 366 5646 (Souk Madinat) (0) 4 3056 399 (Crowne Plaza)

 Carters @ Wafi Mall

-One of the best-loved restaurants at the Wafi Mall, Carters offers diners great food, in a relaxed cosmopolitan atmosphere whilst enjoying fantastic, friendly service.
-Décor is classic and stylish; reminiscent of a smoking lounge and in winter months the ambience extends out onto the large terrace.
+One of the best-loved restaurants at the Wafi Mall, Carters offers diners great food in a relaxed cosmopolitan atmosphere with fantastic, friendly service.
+The decor is classic and stylish, reminiscent of a smoking lounge, and in winter months the ambience extends out onto the large terrace.
 The menu features old standards such as Chicken Caesar salad, Chargrilled US Angus Rib Eye steak and hand cut fries, alongside alternatives to traditional dishes; marinated duck satay with honey glaze.
 The mouth watering Mars bar cheesecake is a firm favourite.
 Carters also offers a good selection of wines.

 Address: Wafi Mall